 7 gluten free travel tips

-If you have coeliac disease or gluten sensitivity, eating well while travelling can take a bit of planning ahead.
-Dr Jane Read shares a few tips.
+Eating well while travelling with coeliac disease can be tough, Dr Jane Read shares a few tips.

 Travelling with a conditions such as coeliac disease or gluten sensitivity should not stop you from seeing the world and experiencing all the fun that comes with travel.
 It just takes a little organisation and planning to make sure you stay healthy while you’re out enjoying your adventure.